Trematode life cycle stages: Redia (plural: rediae)

 After the sporocyst the larva forms.
 The first development from it forms the redia.
 They have a mouth which allows them to have an advantage to their competitors because they can just consume them and will either produce more rediae or start to form cercariae.

-Parasite Competition in Snail Hosts
+Parasite competition in snail hosts

 Co-infections of different parasite species within the same host could occur and cause competition between the rediae and sporocysts.
 Not all trematode species have a redia stage; some may just have a sporocyst stage depending on the life cycle.
 The rediae are dominant over sporocysts because they have mouths and are able to either eat their competitors' food or their competitors.

 Cercaria (plural: cercariae)

 The larval form of the parasite develops within the germinal cells of the sporocyst or redia.
 A cercaria has a tapering head with large penetration glands.
 It may or may not have a long swimming "tail", depending on the species.
-The motile cercaria finds and settles in a host where it will become either an adult, or a mesocercaria, or a metacercaria, according to species.
+The motile cercaria finds and settles in a host where it will become either an adult, a mesocercaria, or a metacercaria, according to species.